Tax on Buy to Let properties

 These expenses can be deducted from your capital gain.
 There are also certain tax reliefs available.
 For example if the property was previously your main residence, the gain may be reduced.

-If you do make a gain which is above your CGT allowance then you’ll need to report the gain and pay any CGT due within 60 days of the date of sale.
-Prior to April 2020 you would wait until the following tax year to declare a gain on residential property, but if you do this now you are likely to have to pay interest and a penalty for exceeding the 60 day deadline.
+If you do make a gain which is above your CGT allowance then you’ll need to report the gain and pay any CGT due within 60 days of the date of sale, failure to do this means you are likely to have to pay interest and a penalty for exceeding the 60 day deadline.

 Do you pay tax on Buy to Let property income?